Drei Motetten, Op. 39 (Mendelssohn): Structure

 "Veni Domine" (Come, O Lord our God) is a setting of a Latin verse for the Fourth Sunday in Advent.
 It is a setting in G minor for three voices (SSA) and organ.
 The duration is about 4 minutes.

 "Laudate pueri Dominum" (O ye that serve the Lord) is a setting of two psalm verses, Psalm 113:2 and Psalm 128:1, in Latin.
 The first verse is set in E-flat major marked Allegro moderato assai, the second in A-flat major marked Adagio.
 Both are scored for solo and choir voices (SSA) and organ.
 The motet takes about 6 minutes to perform.

 "Surrexit pastor bonus" (The Shepherd blest is risen) is a setting of a Latin hymn for the Sunday of the Good Shepherd.
 It is based on the reference to Jesus as the Good Shepherd in the Gospel of John (10:12,13,15).
 Set in G major, it is written in four sections for four solo and choral voices (SSAA) and organ.
 The final section is an Alleluja building to eight voices.
 The motet takes about 9 minutes to perform.

 Recordings

 The motets were recorded in 2005 by the Kammerchor Stuttgart, conducted by Frieder Bernius, in volume 7 of a complete recording of Mendelssohn's sacred music in 10 volumes.
 A reviewer noted "the masterly singing of captivating reverence ... from the women of the Stuttgart choir".
+Previously, the motets were performed by the Westphalian Kantorei in the early 1970s, conducted by Wilhelm Ehmann.
+The recording of these performances was released commercially in 1972 on the Three Centuries of Musick record label.